 * trail width is approx. 8 ft

 * trail from Airport Road to Mountainview Road, including the Trans Canada Trail Pavilion Park, is fully-accessible.
 All other parts of the trail have gates at road crossings, with low sections to allow wheel chairs, strollers, etc. to be lifted over.

 * Parking for at least 1 or 2 cars is available at most road crossings.

 * Larger parking areas are at McLoughlin Rd in Inglewood, Ken Whillans Resource Mgmt Area at the Hwy 10 pedestrian bridge (free for trail users), Town Hall and Community Complex on Old Church Rd. in Caledon East, and at Gore Road.

 Google-based printable maps can be found at www.walkandrollpeel.ca along with info and tips on all forms of active transportation.
 Print maps are available at tourist information sites, Caledon Town Hall and libraries, and by contacting the Town of Caledon by phone (905-584-2272) or e-mail (email@example.com).

-Equestrians and cyclists are asked to stay off of the Trailway from Nov.
+Equestrians and cyclists are asked to stay off of or to the sides of the Trailway from Nov.
 1 through April 30, to avoid damage to the trail surface during freeze/thaw cycles.